 Remember that your mentor’s time is valuable.
 Show him/her that you have invested in yourself and tried to make improvements on your own first.

 Let your manager know that you welcome opportunities for learning.
-She/he will likely have exposure to on-the-job opportunities that are aligned with your learning needs and the organization’s goals.
+S/he will likely have exposure to on-the-job opportunities that are aligned with your learning needs and the organization’s goals.

 Keeping them updated on your learning progress can also support your performance goals.
 This will give you an opportunity to tweak your learning goals based on your career aspirations and their observations of your performance.